ircam-ismm/dotpi-tools/README.md

 ## On the Raspberry Pi

 Any system-wide installation will link to the `/opt/dotpi` directory.
-Except two things.
+Except the following.

 The `/boot/firmware` folder (mounted as `/bootfs` as a local SD card) contains the `config.txt` file.

-Node is installed via `n` in `/home/pi/n` and linked in `/usr/bin/`.

 ### Commands